-If you want to improve as a runner, you're going to need to do more than just run.
-Strength training reduces your risk of injury while improving speed, endurance and efficiency, but if you're still in doubt, here are a few more reasons to start strong...
+If you’re looking to improve as a runner, you’re going to need to do more than just run when you train.
+Strength training reduces your risk of injury while improving speed, endurance and efficiency, but if you’re still in doubt, here are a few more reasons to start strong...

 1. Strengthen your muscles

-Running more will make you a stronger runner - but only up to a point.
-Once initial progress has been made, your muscles will adapt to the act of running and further strength improvements will only come if you continue to up the pace or up the distance - which is a recipe for injury.
-What your muscles needs, at this point, is some extracurricular activity in the form of strength training.
-Classic compound movements such as deadlifts and squats will provide full-body strength and improve your muscles' ability to withstand the impact of running.
+Running more will make you a stronger runner – but only up to a point.
+Once you’ve made your initial progress, your muscles will adapt to the act of running and further strength improvements will only come if you continue to up the pace or up distance – which is a recipe for injury.
+What your muscles need, at this point, is some extracurricular activity in the form of strength training.
+Classic compound movements such as squats will provide full-body strength and improve your muscles’ ability to withstand the impact of running.

 2. Strengthen your joints